Kot Engenharia

 Fast Fourier Transform (FFT)

-The FFT is a mathematical device used to discretize vibrations from the time domain to the frequency domain.
-In practice, an algorithm is developed to carry out this transform for processing the data collected, or a specific commercial program is used to carry out this data processing.
+In this sense, the FFT is a mathematical tool used to discretize vibrations from the time domain to the frequency domain.
+In practice, an algorithm is developed to perform this transform for processing the collected data, or a specific commercial software program is used to perform this data processing.

 SDGS